Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Discussion and Future Work

 \section{Discussion and Future Work}

 In this work we have proposed a systematic study to measure the inequality and inequity produced by PageRank and Who-To-Follow (WTF).
 Our approach disentangles the effect of network structure on the rank distributions of these two algorithms by using synthetic networks.
 By doing so, we control for the properties of the network and measure how these changes affect the rankings.
 In particular, we studied six prominent structural properties of social networks: homophily, preferential attachment, fraction of minorities, edge density, node activity and the directionality of links.
+We found that the systemic bias produced by these algorithms in the rank is mainly due to \textit{homophily imbalance} ($h_{MM}\gg h_{mm}$ or $h_{mm}\gg h_{MM}$) for inequity, and the interplay between our six properties of interest for inequality.
+Consequently, our systematic study makes PageRank and Who-To-Follow interpretable and explainable since our results show the necessary structural conditions to achieve a fair rank.
+A potential avenue to reduce inequity is to then create synthetic connections before the ranking as it is done for correcting the class imbalance problem in supervised learning \cite{chawla2002smote}.
+Alternatively, these conditions or strategic connections may be added into the network to change its structure as a collective fairness intervention.
+For instance, recommender systems could suggest relevant articles not only based on popularity and (keyword) similarity but also based on fairness by fulfilling diversity constraints.